upgini/upgini/README.md

 ###  🤖 Automated feature generation from columns in a search dataset

-If a training dataset has a text column, you can generate additional embeddings from it using instructed embeddings generation with LLMs and data augmentation from external sources, just like Upgini does for all records from connected data sources.
+If a training dataset has a text column, you can generate additional embeddings from it using instruction‑guided embedding generation with LLMs and data augmentation from external sources, just like Upgini does for all records from connected data sources.

-For most cases, this gives better results than direct embeddings generation from a text field.
-Currently, Upgini has two LLMs connected to a search engine - GPT-3.5 from OpenAI and GPT-J.
+In most cases, this gives better results than direct embeddings generation from a text field.
+Currently, Upgini has two LLMs connected to the search engine - GPT-3.5 from OpenAI and GPT-J.

 To use this feature, pass the column names as arguments to the `generate_features` parameter.
 You can use up to 2 columns.